What is scalping?

 Thanks to its low entry barriers, it's more suitable for novice retail traders than other more complex strategies that require more knowledge of the markets.

-With proper discipline and a predetermined set of rules, forex scalping can certainly be a profitable strategy.
+With proper discipline and a predetermined set of rules, forex scalping is certainly be a great strategy.

 Let's take a closer look at some of the pros and cons of forex scalping strategies.

 - Scalping requires less market knowledge to start

 - The liquidity of the market means trades can be entered and exited easily

 - Trades are held for short periods of time, minimising losses